The new #Alexa Skill Builder user interface is amazing! I had no trouble understanding how to build my first interaction model #FirstSkill

-I created sets of specification docs during this project to communicate requirements to the engineering team and support our quality assurance teams in writing test cases.
-These deliverables consisted of the CX Spec—requirements and customer journeys and the design system (informing the typography, attributes, size rules, button sizing and behaviors, hierarchical content organization, iconography, measures, spacing and styles for all patterns.
-I also came up with complementary documentation to communicate animation and timing keyframes for our micro‐interactions.
+I created sets of specification docs to communicate requirements to both engineering and aid QA in writing test cases.
+These deliverables consisted of the CX Spec—requirements, customer journeys and the design system (informing typography, attributes, size rules, button sizing and behaviors, hierarchical content organization, iconography, measures, spacing and styles for all patterns).
+I also authored complementary documentation to communicate animation and timing keyframes for micro‐interactions.

 We launched the public beta of the new Alexa Skill Builder, April of 2017, available to all Alexa developers in the developer portal.
 The following adoption KPIs are for the span of 3 months.
 6.9k of the 24.5k skills created since launch are opted into the Madden beta (28%), and 1,171 include dialog models.
 61 of the 171 skills created since launch that are currently in certification are opted into Madden (36%), and 10 include dialog models.
 194 of the 987 live skills created since launch are opted into Madden (20%), and 22 include dialog models.